microsoft/datashaper/javascript/app-framework/docs/markdown/app-framework.datashaperappprops.appcontext.md

 ## DataShaperAppProps.appContext property

 Apps may supply an arbitrary context object that will be passed down to resources.
 This provides a seam for injecting app-specific functionality into resources such as async pre-load setup.
+NOTE: in the future this should be replaced by a dependency injection system.

 <b>Signature:</b>